You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

 You have lots of mental muscles.
 Each does something different: Some direct energy, some control connections, some communicate with systems, etc.

 Different magick techniques use different mental muscles.
-Energy meditation, healing, rituals, etc, they all use different mental muscles.
+Energy meditation, energy healing, rituals, etc, they all use different mental muscles.

 That means they each use a different mental posture.
 If you learn mental posture for energy meditation, it will be slightly different than the posture for ritual magick.